Hornmasters on Mouthpiece Placement

 …position the rim of your mouthpiece to rest with two-thirds to three-fourths of its circle on the top lip.
 The exact proportions depend on the shape of your own particular lips and the exact formation of your teeth.
 Wiggle the mouthpiece around within those proportions and find the most comfortable position.
 Once you get somewhat comfortable, remember that feeling and memorize what it looks like through the consistent use of a mirror.
 With the mouthpiece ready near the lips, form and create that clear and open buzz at the aperture.
 Hold that feeling and replace the mouthpiece on the lips while allowing the texture of the lips to relax just enough to absorb the rim of the mouthpiece.
 The pressure of the mouthpiece against the lips should be only enough to seal the leakage of air through the sides of the mouth.

 William C. Robinson begins his discussion of the embouchure in An Illustrated Advanced Method for French Horn Playing with advice on placing and establishing the embouchure.
 In terms of how to establish the correct positioning, Robinson explains that “The outside edge of the mouthpiece should be placed no lower than the line at the bottom edge of the soft inner part of the lower lip.”
-His description of how to find the most natural aperture is fairly detailed (too detailed to quote in this post, with illustrations) and involves daily setup of the aperture with a mouthpiece visualizer.
+His description of how to find the most natural aperture is rather detailed (too detailed to quote in this post, with illustrations) and involves daily setup of the aperture as part of your warmup with a mouthpiece visualizer.

 The aperture is made as if to sound the French “rue” rather than the English “feet”.
 Within this aperture as much of the rosy inner lip is revealed as the tautness of the surrounding muscles allows.